tsaanghwang/Yime-prototype/syllable/analysis/slice/sound_variable_analysis_english.md

 **Start**

-- Begin the yinyuan(phonetic variable) analysis
+- Begin the yinyuan (phonetic variable) analysis

 **Yinjie Analysis**

-- Syllables are analyzed into yinyuan sequence
+- Each Yinjie (syllable) is analyzed into a yinyuan sequence

 **Shouyin and Ganyin**

-- A syllable consists of an shouyin(initial) and a ganyin(divisional rhyme or final with tone)
+- A syllable consists of a shouyin (initial) and a ganyin (final with tone  or divisional rhyme)
   - **Shouyin**
-    - Composed of an shouyin tone and an shouyin quality
+    - Composed of a shoudiao and a shouzhi
-      - The shouyin tone is the tonal segment connected to the shouyin quality
+      - The shoudiao is the tonal segment connected to the shouzhi
       - The shouyin is represented by unpitched sound
   - **Ganyin**
     - Composed of a ganyin tone and a final
       - The ganyin tone is the tonal segment connected to the final
       - The ganyin is represented by sequences of pitched sound
+  - **Yinyuan**
+    - The yinyuan is the set of unpitched and pitched sounds that make up all syllables

 **Ganyin Classification**